shawn-hillstrom/prototype-rest-api/README.md

 # prototype-rest-api
-Prototype REST API for Jetcake interview problem, by Shawn Hillstrom.
+A prototype REST API, by Shawn Hillstrom.

 ## Dependencies: